Krystian Pearce: Notts County

 After a successful trial, Pearce signed a one-year deal with former club Notts County in August 2010.
 He established himself as a first-team regular and was rewarded with a contract extension until 2013.
-In March 2011, he suffered serious injury after a clash of heads with teammate Stephen Darby in training, only weeks after a similar collision with Manchester City's Mario Balotelli in an FA Cup match.
-He remained unconscious for two to three minutes and was detained in hospital where he was found to have blood on the brain.
+In March 2011, he suffered a serious injury after a clash of heads with teammate Stephen Darby in training, only weeks after a similar collision with Manchester City's Mario Balotelli in an FA Cup match.
+He remained unconscious for two to three minutes and was detained in hospital, where he was found to have blood on the brain.
 Manager Paul Ince said it was "a massive blow" to lose Pearce from the defence for an expected six weeks as the team battled against relegation.
 He made an unexpected return to action in a 1–1 draw against Brentford on 25 April; in his absence, County had lost nine successive games.
 His performances over the season led to his nomination for the club's Player of the Season award.

 Pearce scored his first goal of the 2011–12 campaign in a 3–2 victory against Tranmere Rovers in August.
 He was handed the captaincy for the game against Preston North End for which regular captain Neal Bishop was suspended.
 He scored his second goal of the season against AFC Bournemouth in a 3–1 win.
-Pearce suffered a groin injury in August which caused him discomfort during the first half of the campaign; in January 2012, he said that he had "felt it in games but you have to play through it.
+Pearce suffered a groin injury in August, which caused him discomfort during the first half of the campaign; in January 2012, he said that he had "felt it in games but you have to play through it.
 Adrenalin usually gets you through and that's what I've been relying on."
 He underwent a hernia operation at the end of the season.

 Manager Keith Curle made what the Nottingham Post described as a "shock decision" to place Pearce on the transfer list in May 2012, suggesting that the player had "not been able to recreate the level of performance [he] was hoping for and expecting".
 Curle said that Pearce would not be given a free transfer, and claimed that a £500,000 bid had been rejected during the season.
 He joined League Two club Barnet on a three-month loan on 14 September, and made his debut the next day, playing in central defence alongside David Stephens in a 3–0 defeat away to Bradford City.
 Pearce scored his first goal for the club with a glancing header from a John Oster corner as Barnet beat Northampton Town 4–0 at Underhill on 19 October.
 He continued as a first-team regular until returning to Notts County when his loan expired, match-fit and hopeful of proving himself to Curle.
 He played the last two games of County's 2012–13 season, and scored the last goal of their campaign in a 2–2 draw with Coventry City at Meadow Lane.
 Out of contract at the end of the season, Pearce was told that any new deal was subject to budgetary considerations; in the event, he was released.